RoboticCheese/gimp-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X, Windows, and Debian/Ubuntu.
-It uses the dmg, windows, and apt community cookbooks, respectively, for these platforms.
+This cookbook currently supports OS X, Windows, Debian/Ubuntu, and FreeBSD.
+It uses the dmg, windows, apt, and freebsd community cookbooks, respectively, for these platforms.

 Usage
 =====